Energy Storage Facilities

 Accelerating Rate Calorimeter

 This device measures exotherm onset of reacting materials and batteries with exceptional sensitivity at various heating rates (up to 100°C/min).
 The battery heat output, temperature, and pressure can be measured while the battery is shorted, over-charged, over-discharged, or abused.
-The base unit can test small samples of 5 mg to laptop cells (.70" D x 2.56" H).
+The base unit can assess small samples of 5 mg to laptop cells (.70" D x 2.56" H).
 The EV extension unit measures samples as large as HEV batteries (9.8" D x 19.68" H).
 The accelerating rate calorimeter is ideal for evaluating NREL's internal short circuit device.
-We can evaluate how features incorporated into the cell affect the cell's overall safety performance.
+It can evaluate how features incorporated into the cell affect the cell's overall safety performance.

 Electrochemical Impedance Spectroscopy System